 towards mathematics and increase learning.
 This project is expected to run from October

 2018 through September 2023.
 To learn more CLICK HERE.

 Co-PI's: Allison McCulloch, Charity Cayton, and Hollylynne Lee

 OTHER STEM EDUCATION GRANTS AT MTSU

-NSF Improving Undergraduate STEM Education: Education and Human Resources (IUSE:EHR): Collaborative Research: Mathematics of Doing, Understanding, Learning and Educating
+Collaborative Research: Mathematics of Doing, Understanding, Learning and Educating for Secondary Schools